tankh99/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to list all appointments at using some criteria.
+1. User requests to list all appointments using some criteria.
 2. CogniCare shows a filtered list of appointments that meet the criteria.

     Use case ends.